BLCM/BLCMods/Borderlands 2 mods/Astor/French Translation/ReadMe.md

 - __*Revolvers by Aaron0000* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Aaron0000's Revolvers*.

-- __*Shield Behavior Overgaul by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Shield Behavior Overgaul v1.3a*.
+- __*Shield Behavior Overhaul by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Shield Behavior Overgaul v1.3a*.

 - __*Shield Stat Tweaks by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Shield Stat Tweaks v1.1*.

-- __*Tediore Brand Overgaul by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overgaul v1.35*.
+- __*Tediore Brand Overhaul by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overgaul v1.35*.

 - __*Tough Assault Rifles by Aaron0000* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Aaron0000's Tough Assault Rifles*.